prochazkaml/gwloader-emulator/Protocol.md

 The directory list is one large null-terminated string containing multiple file names, as shown above.
 Note that the file names themselves are _not_ null-terminated!

 Before each file name is a byte, which indicates whether the name is for a file (0x01) or a directory (0x02).

+### 0x7D: Halt GWLoader

+No input parameters

+No output parameters

 ### 0x7E: Reset G&W, but keep GWLoader running